awsdocs/amazon-emr-management-guide/doc_source/using-service-linked-roles.md

-# Using the Service\-Linked Role for Amazon EMR<a name="using-service-linked-roles"></a>
+# Using the service\-linked role for Amazon EMR<a name="using-service-linked-roles"></a>

 Amazon EMR uses AWS Identity and Access Management \(IAM\)[ service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
 A service\-linked role is a unique type of IAM role that is linked directly to Amazon EMR\.
 The service\-linked role is predefined by Amazon EMR and includes the permissions that Amazon EMR requires to call Amazon EC2 on your behalf to clean up cluster resources after they are no longer in use\.
 The service\-linked role works together with the Amazon EMR service role and Amazon EC2 instance profile for Amazon EMR\.
-For more information about the service role and instance profile, see [Configure IAM Service Roles for Amazon EMR Permissions to AWS Services and Resources](emr-iam-roles.md)\.
+For more information about the service role and instance profile, see [Configure IAM service roles for Amazon EMR permissions to AWS services and resources](emr-iam-roles.md)\.

 Amazon EMR defines the permissions of this service\-linked role, and unless defined otherwise, only Amazon EMR can assume the role\.
 The defined permissions include the trust policy and the permissions policy, and that permissions policy cannot be attached to any other IAM entity\.
 You can delete the role only after you terminate all EMR clusters in the account\.

-For information about other services that support service\-linked roles, see [AWS Services That Work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) and look for the services that have **Yes **in the **Service\-Linked Role** column\.
+For information about other services that support service\-linked roles, see [AWS services that work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) and look for the services that have **Yes **in the **Service\-Linked Role** column\.
 Choose a **Yes** with a link to view the service\-linked role documentation for that service\.

-## Service\-Linked Role Permissions for Amazon EMR<a name="service-linked-role-permissions"></a>
+## Service\-linked role permissions for Amazon EMR<a name="service-linked-role-permissions"></a>

 Amazon EMR uses the **AWSServiceRoleForEMRCleanup** role, which is a service\-based role that allows Amazon EMR to terminate and delete Amazon EC2 resources on your behalf if the Amazon EMR service role has lost that ability\.
 Amazon EMR creates the role automatically during cluster creation if it does not already exist\.